 Where to Shop

 Loose yourself in the souks!
 It’s a must see and a wonderful experience.
 You can get lost for hours.
-You immediately want to buy everything you see, but wait for your last day!
+Warning, you immediately want to buy everything you see, but wait for your last day!
 Prices usually start quite high, so be prepared to negotiate.
 Tip!
 Try to buy carpet, lamps etc. just outside the souks.

 Djemaa el Fna is the biggest Souk but also the most touristic one.
 For a more traditional experience we would recommend Marché el Mellah.
 But be warned if you’re an animal lover, you’re going to see a lot of animals (especially chickens)., and unfortunately, they’re not there for the cosiness.